sushiroll4093/clone/Production-Start.md

 sysadmin@dbserver:~$ sudo apt-get install mysql-server
 ```

-N.B., if you're running MacOS X and using the excellent [Homebrew](https://github.com/mxcl/homebrew) tool, then you can just run `brew install mysql`
+N.B., if you're running MacOS X and using the excellent [Homebrew](https://github.com/mxcl/homebrew) tool, then you can just run `brew install mysql`.
+Note that you need [Xcode](http://developer.apple.com/tools/xcode/) though.

 ### Running MySQL on a different server